Liberal Arts

 Lisa Smith, Psy.D.

-The creative and expressive arts offer individuals a way to explore personal experiences through various artistic forms (e.g., dance/movement, visual arts, writing, drama and music).
+The creative and expressive arts offer individuals a way to explore personal experiences through various artistic forms (e.g., dance/movement, visual arts, writing, drama, and music).
 This course will focus on studying these different creative modalities from an Irish perspective.
 While in Dingle, students will learn foundational knowledge about the history, theory, and practical applications of the creative arts.

 In addition, course excursions will be used to help students tap into their creativity by exploring museums, Irish towns, listening to Irish music, participating in an Irish dance class and interacting with local guest speakers.
 Upon returning to the United States, students will reflect on how their experiences in Ireland influenced their personal growth and creative expression.